One of my earliest trips to Romania took place years before I ever became a travel writer. It was 1990 and I was living in Vienna at the time.

 At about that point, we came up with the idea to rent a car and drive back.
 The plan was to take the car as far west as the Romanian border city of Timişoara, about 550 kilometers (340 miles) away, and then hop a train from there to Belgrade.
 Trains from Belgrade back to Vienna at the time were relatively frequent, and we knew once we were in Serbia, we’d find our way back home.

 The rest of the trip is a blur.
-The next morning, Friday, we set out in our newly hired Dacia 1310 en route to Timişoara.
+The next morning, Friday, we set out in our newly hired Dacia 1310 en route to Timişoara (I posted a picture here that looks like our car).
 As anyone who’s ever done that drive can tell you, it’s no picnic.
 We stopped somewhere around the halfway point for the night and arrived in Timişoara by Saturday evening.
 Once in town, we paid our respects to the church of László Tőkés.
-He’s the dissident ethnic-Hungarian pastor who was credited with igniting the Romanian revolution the previous December that would ultimately cost Ceaușescu his life.
+He’s the dissident ethnic-Hungarian pastor who was credited with igniting the Romanian revolution in December 1989 that would ultimately cost Ceaușescu his job and his life.
 Afterward, we found a cheap hotel and settled in for the night.

 On Sunday, we were up at the crack of dawn and bought two tickets for the early-morning train to Belgrade.
 The stars were in alignment on that leg of the journey.
 Once we arrived in the Serbian capital, the express train to Vienna was leaving in a couple of hours.
 We bought two tickets to Vienna with the last remaining dollars (or Austrian schillings) that we were carrying.